jordanchow1/farmboy_expansion/README.md

 Education correlates strongly with workforce participation and employment stability.

-**Workforce stability drives consistent grocery behavior more than raw income.**
+**Workforce stability drives consistent grocery behaviour more than raw income.**

 This insight expands the viable market by approximately **40%** compared to income-based targeting.